aseekatz/AnaerobeWorkshop/README.md

 - you can use these two types of files (mainly the OTU count table) to generate different summary statistics:
 	- [anaerobe.final.groups.summary](https://github.com/aseekatz/AnaerobeWorkshop/blob/master/mothurfiles/anaerobe.final.groups.summary) shows different alpha diversity calculations per sample.
 If you have a [metadata file](https://github.com/aseekatz/AnaerobeWorkshop/blob/master/datafiles/metadata.txt), you can generate plots to compare different sample types
 	- [anaerobe.final.summary_modified.txt](https://github.com/aseekatz/AnaerobeWorkshop/blob/master/mothurfiles/anaerobe.final.summary_modified.txt) shows different beta diversity calculations.
 All of these values are pairwise calculations based on different similarity measures (i.e., Bray-Curtis, Yue & Clayton, Shannon-Jensen, etc), and give you a numerical value for how similar one sample is to another.
-	- Using the beta diversity calculations above, you can also directly calculate Principal Coordinates of Analysis ([PCoA](https://github.com/aseekatz/AnaerobeWorkshop/blob/master/mothurfiles/anaerobe.final.thetayc.0.03.lt.pcoa.axes)) or Numerical Multi-Dimensional Scaling ([NMDS](https://github.com/aseekatz/AnaerobeWorkshop/blob/master/mothurfiles/anaerobe.final.thetayc.0.03.lt.nmds.axes)) values to plot your samples against each other.
+	- Using the beta diversity calculations above, you can also directly calculate Principal Coordinates of Analysis ([PCoA](https://github.com/aseekatz/AnaerobeWorkshop/blob/master/mothurfiles/anaerobe.final.thetayc.0.03.lt.pcoa.axes)) or Nonmetric Dimensional Scaling ([NMDS](https://github.com/aseekatz/AnaerobeWorkshop/blob/master/mothurfiles/anaerobe.final.thetayc.0.03.lt.nmds.axes)) values to plot your samples against each other.
 These types of measurements are ways to visualize multidimensional data.

 For the second part of this tutorial, we will be using these files to generate plots to compare our samples.

-###-----###
+---

 ## Part II: